nijmeh10/Energy_Data_Webcrawler/README.md

-- **Class "Website": Contains information about website structure that is needed for web crawling**
+- **Class "Website": Contains information about the website structure that is needed for web crawling**

 ### 3. Options 🖱️